ballerina-platform/module-ballerinax-java.jms/README.md

 ### Set up the prerequisites

-* Download and install Java SE Development Kit (JDK) version 17 (from one of the following locations).
+1. Download and install Java SE Development Kit (JDK) version 17 (from one of the following locations).

    * [Oracle](https://www.oracle.com/java/technologies/downloads/)
    * [OpenJDK](https://adoptium.net/)

         > **Note:** Set the JAVA_HOME environment variable to the path name of the directory into which you installed JDK.

+2. Generate a Github access token with read package permissions, then set the following `env` variables:
+    ```sh
+   export packageUser=<Your GitHub Username>
+   export packagePAT=<GitHub Personal Access Token>
+    ```

-2. Download and install [Docker](https://www.docker.com/).
+3. Download and install [Docker](https://www.docker.com/).
 This is required to run the tests.

 ### Build the source